skamgarsangari/Customer_Understanding/README.md

 ## 🧠 Project Overview

-This tool analyzes customer lead data to prioritize sales calls and **maximize signup potential**.
+This projects analyzes customer lead data to prioritize sales calls and **maximize signup potential**.
 It integrates and processes three key datasets—leads, previous calls, and historical signups—to build a machine learning model that identifies the most promising leads for outreach.

 ## ✨ Features